txstate-etc/oracle-async/README.md

     user: 'someuser', // Also configurable via environment variable.
     password: 'somepassword' // Also configurable via environment variable.
   }]
-  ... // the rest of the options match oracledb library })
+  ... // The rest of the options include those inherited from oracledb.PoolAttributes but not referenced above.
+})

 async function main() {